 Antibiotic Education Program

-Medical providers have prescribed antibiotics for years and for good reason.
-They are used to help treat and fight bacterial infections, which can be quite common.
-Read on to learn more about how we provide antibiotic education programs to our patients.
+Medical providers have prescribed antibiotics for years, and for good reason.
+They help treat and fight bacterial infections, which can be quite common.
+Read on to learn why prescribing antibiotics isn't always the right answer.

 What are antibiotics used for?

-Antibiotics are a form of medicine used to help fight infections caused by bacteria in humans.
-They kill the bacteria or make it harder for the bacteria to multiply and grow.
+Antibiotics are medicines used to help fight infections caused by bacteria in humans.
+They kill the bacteria or make it harder for them to multiply and grow.

-Infections caused by bacteria, such as strep throat, urinary tract infection (UTI), and whooping cough, are treated with antibiotics.
+Antibiotics are used to treat infections caused by bacteria, such as strep throat, urinary tract infections (UTI), and whooping cough.

-Antibiotics are also used for treating life-threatening conditions, particularly if bacteria is the cause.
-These conditions include sepsis, where the body has an extreme response to an infection or pneumonia.
+Antibiotics are also used to treat life-threatening conditions, particularly if bacteria is the cause.
+These conditions include sepsis, where the body has an extreme response to an infection and pneumonia.

-Since as early as the 1940s, antibiotics have been used, and they have significantly reduced illness and deaths due to infectious diseases.
+Antibiotics have been used since the 1940s, and they have significantly reduced illness and deaths due to infectious diseases.
 But antibiotics aren’t always the answer.

 What is antibiotic resistance?

-When antibiotics are overprescribed or patients do not follow the prescribed instructions, bacteria can become resistant to the antibiotic.
+When antibiotics are overprescribed or patients do not follow the prescribed instructions, bacteria can become resistant.
 This means the bacteria are not stopped or killed by the drugs designed to destroy them and, as a result, continue to grow.
 It is estimated that 1.27 million deaths worldwide result from antibiotic resistance.

 What is antibiotic stewardship?